 Medium: neon + pencil sketch on polished, anodised aluminium Size: 100cm x 100cm

-" The highlight of my Aston Martin "Neon Icons" exhibition was a collaboration with world famous photographer Terry O Neill.
-This piece is based on a photo Terry took of David Bowie whilst shooting the film "The Man Who Fell To Earth" in 1976 on location in New Mexico.
-It was a real thrill as a Bowie fan to look through all the contact sheets from the shoot to select the final shot to work from ! "
+" The highlight of my Aston Martin "Neon Icons" exhibition was a collaboration with legendary photographer Terry O Neill.
+This piece is based on a photo Terry took of David Bowie during filming of "The Man Who Fell To Earth" in 1976 on location in New Mexico.
+As a Bowie fan, it was a real thrill to look through all the contact sheets from the shoot to select exactly the right image to work from."